Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

-latency was really good, the visuals updated super fast also liked how easy it is to use; you can interact from any phone what could have been better:
+latency was really good, the visuals updated super fast also liked how easy it is to use; you can interact from any phone what could have been better: would be cool if you could make ascii art would be fun if you can change colors / customize Perhaps make the letters smaller or somehow add 2 lines?

-would be cool if you could make ascii art would be fun if you can change colors / customize
+Or emojis!

 ## Part B. Act out the Interaction